-Tourism, as an ‘industry’ is known to contribute to various sectors of the economy, which are the hospitality sector, the food industry, transportation including air, road, and water transport, tour agencies, cultural events and activities, recreational activities, trade and lastly, area-specific tourism activities.
+Tourism in Pakistan, as an ‘industry’ is known to contribute to various sectors of the economy, which are the hospitality sector, the food industry, transportation including air, road, and water transport, tour agencies, cultural events and activities, recreational activities, trade and lastly, area-specific tourism activities.

-Many countries like Switzerland, Singapore, Turkey, Philippines, Maldives, and Thailand have established ‘sustainable tourism’ as a vital tool for development.
+Many countries like Switzerland, Singapore, Turkey, the Philippines, Maldives, and Thailand have established ‘sustainable tourism’ as a vital tool for development.

 Tourism in Pakistan

-Currently, Pakistan contributes over 5.9 per cent to the total economy, worth a sum of Rs2.285 trillion, as reported by the World Travel and Tourism Council (WTTC) Pakistan 2020 Annual Report.
+Pakistan contributes over 5.9 percent to the total economy, worth Rs2.285 trillion, as reported by the World Travel and Tourism Council (WTTC) Pakistan 2020 Annual Report.
 The total contribution of travel and tourism to employment is 3,881.9 (6.2%) jobs, with far more avenues and opportunities untapped.

 In addition, the international visitor impacts have been worth Rs116.2 billion, reported WTTC.
-The bounce-back of tourism activity also resulted in ‘British Airways’ resuming their services in Pakistan, nearly a decade after their departure.
+The bounce-back of tourism activity also resulted in ‘British Airways’ resuming their services in Pakistan nearly a decade after their departure.

-Today, Pakistan offers on-arrivals visas to visitors from 50 countries, whereas, citizens from another 175 countries can apply for permits online.
+Today, Pakistan offers on-arrival visas to visitors from 50 countries, whereas citizens from another 175 countries can apply for permits online.
 This policy advancement has been introduced to increase the availability of travel visas and boost tourism.

-The main types of tourism available in Pakistan can be classified into four categories, namely archaeology and historical tourism, ecotourism, adventure tourism, and religious tourism.
+The main types of tourism available in Pakistan can be classified into four categories: archaeology and historical tourism, ecotourism, adventure tourism, and religious tourism.
 Even though tourism in Pakistan is on the rise, several remaining factors hamper the growth of the industry.

 Major Tourist Attractions in Pakistan